cimanna/npm-resume/readme.md

     * You should be able to see your site and your readme on the npmjs site under your profile.
     > To update you can just call npm publish again, but you first need to change the version number!

 12. To test that everything worked, change into a different directory and run `npm i -g name-of-project`.
-Then run `your-command-here`
+Then run `resume-me`
     * You can also download eachother's npm resumes and print them out!

 ## 🌟BONUS!🌟